GavinHuttley/DiverseSeqPaper/paper/paper.md

 ## `dvs` cogent3 plugins

-We provide `dvs_select_nmost` and `dvs_select_max` as Cogent3 apps, made available to users at runtime via cogent3 `get_app()`.
+We provide `dvs_nmost` and `dvs_max` as Cogent3 apps, made available to users at runtime via cogent3 `get_app()`.
 The apps mirror the settings from their command-line application but differ in that they operate directly on a sequence collection (skipping conversion to disk storage), returning the selected subset of sequences.
 This is demonstrated in the `plugin_demo.ipynb` notebook.

 # Performance